 Eventually, the resistance proving too much, a distinct Order was founded, the ‘discalced’ Carmelites, so-called due to their insistence on the poverty of not wearing shoes.
 Supported by the Pope and the King, John founded and reformed a number of such discalced Carmelite monasteries, traveling thousands of miles on foot, before succumbing to erysipelas at the house in Ubeda on this day in 1591.

 John is remembered as one of Spain’s foremost poets as well as a spiritual genius whose works – the Spiritual Canticle, Ascent of Mount Carmel, Dark Night of the Soul –provide a beautiful, rhythmical and systematic description of true growth in holiness, which is really what life is all about, if we had, with him, eyes to see and ears to hear.
 For only one who had really travelled that narrow path could write about it so truly.
-Saint John of the Cross was declared a Doctor of the Church in 1926.
+Saint John of the Cross was canonized by Pope Benedict XIII in 1726, and declared a Doctor of the Church by Pius XI in 1926.

 I will leave with words of the Saint from today’s Office:

 Would that men might come at last to see that it is quite impossible to reach the thicket of the riches and wisdom of God except by first entering the thicket of much suffering, in such a way that the soul finds there its consolation and desire.
 The soul that longs for divine wisdom chooses first, and in truth, to enter the thicket of the cross.